 British Airways offers a companion certificate on the British Airways Visa Signature® Card.
 To earn the British Airways Travel Together Certificate, cardholders need to spend at least $30,000 on purchases using their card in a calendar year.

-If you don't have a companion to bring along on your next British Airways flight, the Travel Together Certificate can be redeemed for a solo trip.
+If you don't have a companion to bring along on your next British Airways flight, the Travel Together Certificate can also be redeemed for a solo trip.
 Instead of receiving a companion ticket, solo travelers will receive 50% of an Avios award redemption.
 This 50% discount does not apply to taxes and carrier-imposed surcharges on your award booking.

 - Earn 75,000 Avios after you spend $5,000 on purchases within the first three months of account opening.